wdi-sg/smart-coding-101/README.md

 ---

-## Part 3 - TODO.
+## Part 3 - Get It Online

+Ok, so we've built our website and now we're going to deploy it online.
+As this is a 'smart' coding class, we're going to do that in a very clever and easy way.
+The first step is to setup an account on Github.com.

-### Setup Github Account
+### Setting Up Your Github Account
-Setup your github account and upload a profile picture
+Github is free to register, so [Signup now](https://github.com/).

+Once you have your account, be sure to [upload a profile picture](https://github.com/settings/profile) so that everyone can recognise you, it also let's us do a very cool trick.

-> **Top Tip.** We can now use that profile picture on the website, with the following link: https://github.com/your-github-username.png You can update the CSS like so..
+We can now use that profile picture on our website.
+Github allows us to reference the image by creating a URL that includes your username followed by .png, like so: `https://github.com/your-github-username.png`

+Go back to Codepen and let's add this to the CSS for our header. __Tip.
+Don't forget to replace 'your-github-username' with your actual github username that you just created__

 ```css
 .main-header {